VictorDenisov/victordenisov.github.com/source/_posts/2018-08-31-make-software-engineering-again.markdown

 Authors of some blog posts on the Internet berate software engineering for not being an engineering discipline.
-They like to give examples how accountable and responsible real engineers are and how reckless are software engineers.
+They like to give examples how accountable and real engineers are and how reckless are software engineers.
 As a person who spent 7 years in university learning different areas of math in order to become a software engineer I find those statements preposterous and insulting.
 At the same time I'm willing to admit that a lot of practices that I